alters-mit/sticky_mitten_avatar/README.md

 ### "The simulation is too slow"

 - Make sure you're using a GPU.
-- Make sure the `demo` parameter in the constructor is `False` (the default value) and that you don't have an overhead camera Both will render far more frames than you'll need in an actual simulation; rendering is by far the biggest factor in framerate.
+- Make sure the `demo` parameter in the constructor is `False` (the default value) and that you don't have an overhead camera.
+Both will render far more frames than you'll need in an actual simulation; rendering is by far the biggest factor in framerate.
 - [Check the player log for Open GL errors](https://github.com/threedworld-mit/tdw/blob/master/Documentation/misc_frontend/debug_tdw.md).

 ### "Images are grainy or very dark"